cml815/do/tempMd/services-marketing.md

 #What we do

  Our job is to foster growth via powerful digital strategies that attract, retain and convert.

-We're most attuned to how digital experiences provoke thought, emotion and action.
+We're attuned to how digital experiences provoke thought, emotion and action.
 So, we use data, creative and technology to make client visions real.

 Specifically, we offer: